NUBIC/ncs_navigator_deployment/chef/cookbooks/zeroconf/README.md

 2. modifies nsswitch.conf to use the mdns resolver
 3. adds messagebus and avahi-daemon to the default runlevel
 4. permits traffic on UDP port 5353 (Zeroconf standard port)

+The devel recipe:

+1. includes the default recipe
+2. installs avahi-devel

 Requirements
 ============